ghimirermn/PersonalProject_Unity/README.md

-# Cube Defense – Protect the Tower from Swarming Cubes!
+# Cube Defense – Defend the Tower from Swarming Cubes!

 A 3D cube defense game where cubes spawn at the edges of an arena and move toward a Tower.
 The player controls a character to defend the statue, collect power-ups, and interact with cubes.